Product Review: Full Grain Creations Lexington Wallet

 Wallets are often an accessory that we pay the least attention to.
 An afterthought, if you will.
 But they shouldn’t be.
 They’re the gatekeepers to very important information; our identification, and our financial means.
 That means we should care about the wallet that it’s placed in.

 Morgan Timmann, the owner and craftsman behind Full Grain Creations sent me the Lexington card wallet to review.
-I stumbled upon Morgan’s work through his Instagram account, and because extremely interested in the the details that he adds to his pieces.
+I stumbled upon Morgan’s work through his Instagram account, and because I was extremely interested in the the details that he adds to his pieces.
 After reaching out to him, he graciously agreed to let me review a wallet.

 With clothing, cars, people, or food, first impressions are everything.
 Wallets are no different, especially if you care about quality.
 My first impression of the Lexington ranks amongst the highest with any other clothing item I’ve ever bought.
 This wallet is gorgeous.
 It’s very supple to the touch, and the exact type of unique details I look for in an accessory.